logzio/logzio-helm/charts/logzio-monitoring/README.md

 ```

 ## Changelog
+- **0.2.0**:
+	- Add `logzio-trivy` Chart to scan for security risks on cluster, and send reports to Logz.io.
 - **0.1.24**:
 	- Upgrade `logzio-fluentd` Chart to `0.20.0`:
 		- Added support for fluentd monitoring for windows pods.